This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Season the turkey cutlet with the Italian seasoning, salt, and pepper.
+• Season the turkey cutlet on both sides with Italian seasoning, salt, and pepper.

-• In the same pan, melt the remaining 1 tablespoon of butter over medium heat.
+• In the same skillet, melt the remaining tablespoon of butter.
+Add onions and garlic; cook for 2 minutes, stirring occasionally.

-• Pour in the chicken broth and cook, stirring constantly for 2 minutes or until the sauce thickens.
+• Gradually pour in the chicken broth, stirring constantly until the sauce thickens, about 2 minutes.

 Notes